310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Tetora v2 %}
-Nah, I really don’t have any interest in it either, but my roommate Narukami-senpai is pretty fashionable, so she gives me advice about a lotta things.
-That’s why I know a bit about this stuff.
+Nah, I really don’t have any interest in it either, but my roommate Narukami-senpai is pretty fashionable, so she gives me advice 'bout a lotta things.
+That’s why I know a bit 'bout this stuff.
 {% endbubble %}

 {% bubble Midori sigh %}